slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 I will briefly explain each type.

 **Plain Text**, Plain text is easy to understand.
 Once you have those 12 English words, you own the assets in the wallet.
 You can consider doing some special shuffling, or even replace one of the words with something else.
 Both would increase the difficulty for hackers to hack into your wallet, however, you would have a big headache if you forget about the  rules.
-Your memory isn’t bulletproof.
+Your memory isn't bulletproof.
 Trust me, your memory will tangle up after several years.
 A few years ago, when I used the Ledger hardware wallet, I changed the order of the 24-word-mnemonic phrase.
-After a few years, I forgot the order and I wasn’t sure if  I had replaced any word.
+After a few years, I forgot the order and I wasn't sure if  I had replaced any word.
 As mentioned earlier, my problem was solved with a special code breaker program that uses brute force to guess the correct sequence and words.

 **With Password**, According to the standard, mnemonic phrases can have a password.
-It’s still the same phrase but with the password, a different seed phrase will be obtained.
+It's still the same phrase but with the password, a different seed phrase will be obtained.
 The seed phrase is used to derive a series of private keys, public keys and corresponding addresses.
 So you should not only back up the mnemonic phrases, but also the password.
 By the way, private keys can also have a password and it has its own standards, such as BIP 38 for bitcoin and Keystore for ethereum.

 **Multi-Signature**, As the name suggests, it requires signatures from multiple people to access wallets.
-It’s very flexible as you can set your own rules.
-For example, if there’re 3 people have the key (mnemonic words or private keys), you can require at least two persons to sign to access the wallets.
+It's very flexible as you can set your own rules.
+For example, if there're 3 people have the key (mnemonic words or private keys), you can require at least two persons to sign to access the wallets.
 Each blockchain has its own multi-signature solution.
 Most well-known Bitcoin wallets support multi-signature.
 However, in Ethereum, multi-signature is mainly supported through smart contracts, such as Gnosis Safe.
 Furthermore, MPC, or Secure Multi-Party Computation is becoming more and more popular..
 It provides an experience similar to the traditional multi-signature, but with different technology.
 Unlike multi-signature, MPC is blockchain agnostic and can work with all protocols.

 **SSS**, Shamir's Secret Sharing, SSS breaks down the seed into multiple shares (normally, each share contains 20 words).
 To recover the wallet, a specified number of shares has to be collected and used.
 For details, refer to the industry best practices below: